 About this project

 The two partner organisations – IATEFL-Hungary and the British Council Hungary – were bitten by the web coverage bug when we first saw IATEFL Online, an initiative of the “big” IATEFL and the British Council.
 First we followed the conference virtually eagerly, then organised satellite local events (Brighton Online 2011, Glasgow Online, 2012 and Liverpool Online, 2013) to reflect on conference highlights and experiment with ICT tools for the classroom and for professional development, and finally decided to have a go at it ourselves with Eger Online.
-This year we’re proud to have our very first (pilot) live-streamed sessions on Saturday between 10.15 and 17.15 with five volunteers.
-You can watch and ask your questions in the live sessions HERE.
+In 2013 year we were proud to have our very first (pilot) live-streamed sessions on Saturday between 10.15 and 17.15 with five volunteers.

 About our partner